mcavady/sharp-theme-wordpress/README.md

 # sharp-theme-wordpress
-Simple sharp and crisp theme, with gallary widgets and page templates
+Simple sharp and crisp theme, with gallary widgets and page templates, with woocommerce compatibility.